ronakg/runner/README.md

   StatusKilled
 )

-// Line represents a single line of output from the job.
-Using a struct here provides flexibility to
+// Output defines the structure for output bytes from a job.
+Using a struct here provides
-// include metadata about the line in the future while keeping the package backward compatible.
+// flexibility to include metadata about the line in the future while keeping the package backward
-// e.g. timestamp or where the line was captured from - stdout vs stderr. type Line struct {
+// compatible.  e.g. timestamp or where the output was captured from - stdout vs stderr. type Output struct {
   Bytes []byte
 }